benradstone/wandisco-documentation-ldm/docs/define-metadata-rules.md

 Both HCFS data and associated metadata are needed before successful queries can be run on migrated databases.
 :::

-Define which databases and tables you want to migrate by creating hive rules.

 Create a database pattern and a table pattern using [regex](https://regex101.com/) that will match the databases and tables you want to migrate.
 For example, using `--database-pattern test*` will match any database with "test" at the beginning of its name, such as `test01`, `test02`, `test03`.